 Michael Darling went to law school so that he could help people who were hurt by companies that metaphorically (and sometimes literally) poison the water we all drink for the sake of profits.
-Michael cares deeply about each of his clients and their cases.
-He goes the distance as a trial lawyer to ensure that every client has the best opportunity to win vindication through the sacred right to a trial by jury.
+As a result, he takes every case personally, fighting hard for his clients on every front.
+He goes the distance as a trial lawyer to ensure every client can get what they need through the sacred right to a trial by jury.

-Michael was born and raised in south and central Texas.
+Michael Darling is an attorney who goes all in for his clients, no matter how tough the fight or how big the defendant.
+He was born and raised in south and central Texas.
 His father is a trial lawyer, which meant growing up participating in dramatic debates staged each evening around the dinner table.
-With that foundation, he pursued his BA in English Writing & Rhetoric at St. Edward’s University, graduating Phi Beta Kappa and summa cum laude (highest possible academic honors).
+With that foundation, he pursued his B.A. in English Writing & Rhetoric at St. Edward’s University, graduating Phi Beta Kappa and summa cum laude (highest possible academic honors).
 He was the top drummer in the school’s premier jazz band.

 When he’s not working on cases or studying up on corporate wrongdoing in the media, Michael is probably listening to records, practicing yoga, hiking, or watching a nature documentary.